Beauty E-Tailer B-Glowing Brings Dawn Francisco On Board As CEO To Grow Awareness And Sales

 “I’m very entrepreneurial instinctively, and I’ve always been very fond of Lisa and admired b-glowing as a platform.
 It’s always been beautifully curated and had a strong aesthetic, and I always saw that it had a lot of potential,” says Francisco.
 “Recently, I worked at incredible big companies, Estée Lauder and [ex-Dermstore owner] Target, but you don’t often have the opportunity to do what you feel could be transformational at big companies.
 Here, I do have the opportunity to do something transformational, not only from a brand and business strategy perspective, but also in mentoring people and creating teams that are energetic, engaged and excited.”

 Based in Portland, Ore., b-glowing has around 15 employees.
-It has sold as many as 3,000 brands, but today stocks about 1,000, including Algenist, Caudalie, Clarins, Sunday Riley, Malin + Goetz, Oribe, Origins, Ziip Beauty, RéVive Skincare, HairMax, NuFace and bestseller SK-II.
+It has sold as many as 3,000 products, but today stocks about 1,600 from 300 brands, including Algenist, Caudalie, Clarins, Sunday Riley, Malin + Goetz, Oribe, Origins, Ziip Beauty, RéVive Skincare, HairMax, NuFace and bestseller SK-II.
 King previously introduced the clean cosmetics brand b-glowing beauty aimed at women 35 years old and above, but is currently concentrating on b-glowing’s e-commerce operations.

 To date, b-glowing has built its business organically.
 Now, with McKinsey & Co. predicting the portion of beauty sales occurring in e-commerce could rise from 10% in 2019 to 20% this year, King is ready to ramp up advertising to reach people her company hasn’t so far.
 Speaking of Francisco, she says, “Her strategic insights, branding experience, digital marketing experience and strong leadership pairs extremely well with my creative, branding and strategic thinking.
 Over the years, we’ve created strategies years before our competitors did, but we did not have the financial resources to sustain it nor share it with a broader audience.
 B-glowing is at the point in its life cycle to embrace the future head-on.
 We are all in with this new chapter and so thrilled to have Dawn take the lead on making it a reality.”